-Background: Agroforestry (AF) and Mixed Farming (MF) are multifunctional systems.
-Both are not new inventions, they have been in use for centuries, but they may have much untapped potential for modern solutions.
-AF and MF were severely neglected in policy making during the last 50 years of further industrialisation in agricultural systems.
-The negative consequence of this industrialisation on biodiversity and pollution to water, soil and air (greenhouse gas emissions) are becoming more and more apparent to everyone.
-Despite many already known benefits of AF and MF systems, direct policies aimed at supporting and developing these systems remain in a minority, both in Europe and internationally.
-It is clear that with ongoing pollution, overshot of multiple planetary boundaries and serious deficits in domestic animal and farmer worker welfare, more radical re-designs of farming systems are needed.
-There is now more urgency then in the last 30 years since the EU started regulating environmental and welfare issues in agriculture and horticulture (the organic farming regulation in 1991).
+Background: Agroforestry (AF) and Mixed Farming (MF) are multifunctional systems that have been in use for centuries, but represent much untapped potential for modern solutions.
+AF and MF were severely neglected in policy making during the last 50 years for further industrialisation in agricultural systems.
+The negative consequence of this industrialisation on biodiversity, pollution to water, soil and air are becoming more apparent, as well as the need for more radical re-designs of farming systems.
+Despite many already known benefits of AF and MF systems, direct policies aimed at supporting and developing these systems remain a minority, both in Europe and internationally.
 AF and MF systems could be at the centre of this transformation routed in a food systems approach and the principles of agroecology for Europe.

-Methods: This report provides an inventory of AF and MF policies available, and serves as a baseline for future policy co-development in the AGROMIX project.
-The report is based on key documents: the priorities of the European Commission for the future Common Agricultural Policy (CAP) for the 2021-2027 period, and the European 'Green Deal' including the 'Farm-to-Fork' and 'Biodiversity Strategies' policies.
-The inventory gives an overview of current policy mechanisms and contrast this with approaches in 17 different European countries and 10 selected international examples.
-The research was undertaken desk-based (January-August 2021), using mixed methods (literature review, policy document analysis and expert interviews).
-The research was primarily secondary or tertiary data, with information coming from policy documents, government websites, civil society documents, academic papers and AGROMIX's partners.
+Methods: This report provides an inventory of the current AF and MF policies available, and serves as a baseline for future policy co-development in the AGROMIX project.
+The report is based on key documents: the Common Agricultural Policy (CAP), the European Green Deal including the Farm-to-Fork and Biodiversity Strategies, as well as state policies.
+The inventory gives an overview of the current policies in 19 different European countries and 5 international examples.
+The research was undertaken as a desk-based activity (January-August 2021), using mixed methods (literature review, policy document analysis and expert interviews).
+The research was primarily secondary or tertiary data, with information coming from policy documents, government websites, civil society, academic papers and AGROMIX's partners.
 Policy and law databases such as FAOLEX and Scopus were also used to find relevant policies and legislation.
 Several interviews were conducted to complement the research and fill in gaps in the data.
 Over 100 policy documents where reviewed and all partner organisations of the AGROMIX consortium consulted.
-As such the data in each country has been sourced by the partner organisation.
-The authors have tried to supplement this information where possible.
-17 European countries and 5 non-European are detailed.
-In addition.
-5 international policies and cross-boarder initiatives are analysed.